 You can help by forgetting you ever read this man’s name, and remembering the name of at least one victim.
 You can help by donating to mental health research instead of pointing to gun control as the problem.
 You can help by turning off the news.”

 In so many cases this is the truth.

 We all can name Osama Bin Laden.
-We could all pick him out of a line up, if he hadn’t been found.
+We could all pick him out of a lineup, if he hadn’t been found.
 Name one of his victims.
 Sure many people can.
 Many people are related to one.
-But that many is not the majority.
+But that many are not the majority.